davidgsd/AllScan/README.md

 # Release Notes
 **v0.90 2025-05-01**<br>
 Highlight Node column cell in Favorites Table if node is currently connected.
-Add example files showing how to set up DTMF commands as used in AllScan nodes - see docs/rpt.conf.
+Add example files showing how to set up DTMF commands as used in AllScan nodes - see docs/rpt.conf and extensions.conf.
 Enhancements to install/update script to install additional utilities including avahi-daemon and asl3-tts, and to update php.ini if needed to enable SQLite3.

 **v0.89 2025-03-02**<br>
 Enable nodes to be connected by double-clicking on node# links.
 This has the same effect as single-clicking a node# and then clicking the Connect button.